UIUCLibrary/ezproxy-collaborate/README.md

 * stanzas.cfg has the institutional-specific information, such as passwords
 * template files end with either .template or _i.template.
 Use _i.template (ex.
 Books24x7_i.template) when there's information that will need to be supplied by the stanzas.cfg file.
 This way the generate-confgs.pl script can warn folks when they haven't added the corresponding stanza.
 * Files in conf.d should end in .stanza
+* stanzas_include.cfg - Apparently EzProxy doesn't allow for wildcards in the INcludeFile directive.
+However, you can include a file of IncludeFile.
+So the program always overwrites this file with the latest listings.
+Any additional stanzas added to conf.d but not in the templates should be included either in config.txt or in separate file.